Publication Ethics and Malpractice Statement requirements

 The author is responsible for the quality of the article, for the scientific novelty and originality of the article, its correspondence with the editorial policy and the concept of the journal; the appropriate wording of the title of the article, the concordance with the content and the bibliographical references; relevance of abstract and keywords; scientific quality, compliance with the structure of a scientific article, coherence of methodology and proper use of theoretical language, theoretical interpretation and analysis, critical involvement of the author, argumentation of purpose and conclusions, relevance of the sources and bibliographical references, stylistic and graphic presentation of the article.

 The responsibility for the opinions expressed in the pages of the journal belongs to the authors.
 Articles already published in other journals are not allowed.
 To counter plagiarism and duplicate publication, articles are verified by placing the title, keywords and snippets of text on the internet.
 This task also lies in the work of expert reviewers.
-Authors retain without restriction the copyright on articles and grant the journal the right to first publish.

 The responsibility for the original character of the published text lies with the author.
 In this regard, the author signs a Statement of Ethics on his own responsibility, declaring the original nature of the article, the lack of plagiarism and duplicate publication.